Client Spotlight | Arizcuren Bodega & Vineyards

 Can’t AI do it?

-As an example of why AI just doesn’t cut it when it comes to marketing copy, the very first heading on Arizcuren’s home page, “Somos Viñedo“, was translated by Google Translate as “We are a Vineyard”.
+A little example of how AI doesn’t yet cut it when it comes to marketing copy.
+The very first heading on Arizcuren’s home page, “Somos Viñedo“, is translated by Google Translate as “We are a Vineyard”.
 Fair enough.
 That’s what it means.
 It sounds pretty weird to a native English speaker, though.
-As an experiment, I specifically asked an AI to translate it for a winery website, to give it some helpful context.
+As a quick experiment, I upped the ante and prompted an AI to translate it naturally for a winery website’s section heading.
 It came up with two suggestions; “We are Vineyard” (even weirder) or, “for a stronger sense of connection with the vineyard itself”, it suggested “We are the Vineyard” (just as odd as Google’s attempt).
-To convey the same sense of vineyard being at the heart of everything the winery does, without any weirdness, required just a tiny tweak or two; “We are our Vineyards”.
-This simple possessive adjective, along with making vineyard plural ties everything together and makes far more sense.
+My human translation “We are our Vineyards” is only subtly different yet keeps that sense of the vineyard being at the heart of everything, whilst losing the weirdness.